Two Studies: Protecting Pregnant and Breastfeeding Women Against HIV

 Both studies are designed to learn about the safety of PrEP and the dapivirine vaginal ring in the safest, most efficient way possible.

 - DELIVER (MTN-042) will enroll 750 women at different times during pregnancy, who will use either the monthly dapivirine vaginal ring or Truvada as daily PrEP until the time they deliver.
+Their babies will be followed for one year after birth.
 The study will be conducted in a stepwise, backward fashion, beginning with women late in pregnancy.
 Of the 750 women who will be enrolled, 500 will use the vaginal ring.
 The study is the first to be conducted of the dapivirine ring during pregnancy.

 - B-PROTECTED (MTN-043) will evaluate whether the dapivirine ring and PrEP are safe to use by women who are breastfeeding and will enroll up to 200 mothers and their breastfed babies between 6-12 weeks of age.
 Women will use their assigned product – PrEP or the dapivirine ring – for three months and be followed for an addition two weeks.